nicofari/aws-de/README.md

 #### ```s3-trigger``` lambda.

-This function is responsible is to monitor the upload of *both* data files for each currency, to avoid starting ETL when the set isn't complete.
+This function's responsibility is to monitor the upload of *both* data files for each currency, to avoid starting ETL when the set isn't complete.

 When both files are present, the specific Step Functions State Machine Pipeline is started.